catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 ####################################################
-Deploying Highly Available instances with Keepalived
+Deploying highly available instances with keepalived
 ####################################################

 This tutorial assumes you have installed the OpenStack command line tools and